NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 4:42 In the Repository everything was good but in the interfaces there was a lowercase methods that should be typed in camelcase.

+4:47 I was checking the SP_Call and there was nothing to change except by an extra statement to connect to the db.

+4:50 I rewrite the code and now im having an error implementing the interface.